ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 approach.
 The `inference.pickle` and the `trained_model.pickle` files for the `last_round` and onward will be saved in the same folder specify in `save_dir`.
 The logs and training statistics are saved in the `log_dir` folder.

+!!!Note
+    The resume option requires the folder structure specified in [Folder structure](#folder-structure).
+Note that the last completed round number should match the folder name containing the last `trained_model.pickle` file and the checkpoint you want to resume from.

 #### Running simulation in parallel for each round

 We have implemented two ways to parallelize the simulation process to optimise computation time: using either the